 "MADE HIT IN LONDON--The Master Keys, who returned to NYC last week from London where they appeared at the world famous Pallidium Theatre in the hit show, 'Here, There, And Everywhere'.
-Left to right: Johnny Moore, first tenor, Providence, R.I.; Clarence Roberts, second tenor, Greenville, S.C.; Melvin Coldten, first bass, Norfolk; Phillip White, second bass, Philadelphia; and Claude Chandler, accompanist, Virgin Islands,--(ANP Photo)"
+Left to right: Johnny Moore, first tenor, Providence, R.I.; Clarence Roberts, second tenor, Greenville, S.C.; Melvin Colden, first bass, Norfolk; Phillip White, second bass, Philadelphia; and Claude Chandler, accompanist, Virgin Islands,--(ANP Photo)"

 Note that J.B.
 Nelson and Norman "Crip" Harris from the group that recorded for Top records have now been replaced by White and Roberts.
-Also note that Coldten was actually a baritone, not bass.
+Also note that Colden was actually a baritone, not bass.

 Above: Label images for Top 1147 released in the summer of 1945.
 Top 1146 by The Master Keys was also released at this time (see last week's part one).
 Again, Dick Kuhn, the owner of Top Records, gets writer's credits on both labels.